 HotSwap Feature Now Available for Comrex IP Audio Codecs

-DEVENS MA, November 15, 2018 — Comrex has introduced HotSwap, a new feature for their ACCESS and BRIC-Link II IP codecs that adds a long-sought reliability function.
+DEVENS MA, November 15, 2018 — Comrex has introduced HotSwap, a new feature for their ACCESS and BRIC-Link II/III IP codecs that adds a long-sought reliability function.
 HotSwap allows users to back up their studio-to-transmitter link (STL) or other dedicated link with a wireless modem.

 CrossLock, Comrex’s powerful technology for increasing network reliability, allows codecs to use multiple IP networks at once.
 CrossLock lets users bond networks together so that more bandwidth is available.
 Alternately, in redundancy mode, users can send identical streams down both networks.
 Until now, however, it hasn’t been possible to designate one network as primary and a second network to be used only when the primary fails.